TheOdinProject/curriculum/web_development_101/javascript_basics/fundamentals-4.md

 - leapYears
 - tempConversion

 Tip: To help you debug your code, it may be helpful to link your `.js` files to a HTML page and test the functions you have defined on the console.
+This also allows you to add `console.log`s for debugging purposes.

 For example:
 ```html